WHAT IS CREATINE?

 While there are some studies showing that taking creatine supplements before or after your workout is the most beneficial, there isn’t a lot of research to support either theories.
 In fact, based on research, the results are mixed, and the best time to take creatine isn’t entirely clear.

-2017 review article found that taking creatine supplementation during exercise is effective for increasing lean tissue, as well as upper and lower body strength, in older adults.
+A 2017 review article found that taking creatine supplementation during exercise is effective for increasing lean tissue, as well as upper and lower body strength, in older adults.
 However, research that is based on an overall population suggests that the optimal time to take creatine supplementation is either shortly before or after your workout, with an emphasis on the “shortly.”
 If you would like to cover both of your bases, try splitting your creatine dose in two, and take one half of the supplement pre-workout and the other half post-workout.

 CREATINE LOADING